Categories: Personal Injury

 The Sudden Emergency Defense Abolished In Colorado

-Previously defendants in Colorado negligence lawsuits had the ability to ask the jury to excuse conduct when the defendant was confronted with a “sudden emergency,” An example of a “sudden emergecy” is a patch of ice in the road.
-In a victory for injury plaintiffs, the Colorado Supreme Court abolished the sudden emergency defense in a January 22, 2013 opinion regarding Bedor v.
+Previously, defendants in Colorado negligence lawsuits had the ability to ask the jury to excuse conduct when the defendant was confronted with a “sudden emergency.”
+An example of a “sudden emergency” is a patch of ice in the road.
+In a victory for injury plaintiffs, the Colorado Supreme Court abolished the sudden emergency defense in a January 22, 2013, opinion regarding Bedor v.
 Johnson, No. 10-SC-65.
-In this case the Court determined that the sudden emergency defense was misleading to the jury and had minimal value.
-As a result of the decision, a defendant can no longer assert a sudden emergency defense to divert the jury’s attention to the a supposed emergency, rather than focusing on the incident itself.
+In this case, the Court determined that it was misleading to the jury and had minimal value.
+As a result of the decision, a defendant can no longer assert a sudden emergency defense to divert the jury’s attention to a supposed emergency, rather than focusing on the incident itself.

 Bloch Ongert specializes in personal injury cases, including auto, motorcycle, trucking, ski/snowboard, dog bite, and slip and fall claims.